-The following assumes the python27 software collection, but other version of Python are supported too.
+The following assumes the python38 software collection, but other version of Python are supported too.
 The initial setup and deployment of Software Collections is beyond the scope of this doc.

+'''

-sudo scl enable python27 python -m pip install kintyre-splunk-conf
+sudo scl enable python38 python -m pip install ksconf

+'''

 Hint: Missing pip?